Designing the Work Zones in Your New Timber Framed Home

 One can pack a lot of activity and storage space into these spaces, whether on their own, or rolled into one room, especially if considering location, workflow, and traffic patterns.
 These work zones and transition spaces can be a great place for drop zones of coats, briefcases and shoes.
 Add counter space for multiple uses and extra storage space.

 Discover Other Activity Zone Design Strategies

-We know there’s a lot to think about when designing your home and the Woodhouse design team brings the experience of over 1,000 successful design projects to helping you do it right.
-While it is tempting to jump right into figuring out a floor plan, it is best to spend time on form and function first in relationship to your building site.
+We know there’s a lot to think about when designing your home and the Woodhouse design team brings the experience of over 1,000 successful design projects to help you do it right.
+While it is tempting to jump right into figuring out a floor plan, it is best to spend time on form and function in relation to your building site first.
 Each area of a home serves a certain function, which will generally dictate eventual form.
-Check out our guides to designing other activity zones, including living, sleeping, bath, storage and parking zones.
+Check out our guides to designing other activity zones, including living, sleeping, bath, storage, and parking zones.